UR-Field-Labs/system-setup/README.md

 1. Github.
 This is a code management and version control software which is especially helpful when working within teams.
 2. QGIS: This is an open-source GIS (Geographic Information Systems) platform, useful for viewing spatial data.
 3. R: This is a handy coding language, useful for quick, small-scale coding related to statistics and machine learning.
-4. Python (optional): This is an extensive coding language, fantastic for large-scale efficient coding.
+4. **(optional)** Python: This is an extensive coding language, fantastic for large-scale efficient coding.

 ## Steps